JFsanchezherrero/Rosalind_solutions/README.md

 # Additional information

-If these solutions help you, consider ⭐ **starring** the repo to support my journey!
+If these solutions help you, consider ⭐ **starring** this repo to support my journey but also, Alejandro Cobos' repo ([Cobos-Bioinfo](https://github.com/Cobos-Bioinfo)).

-Visit also additional information such a python course available [here](https://github.com/JFsanchezherrero/Python_course)